 As the ride progressed, further technical innovation became necessary.

-The plan was to bring Mushroom™ together with Gepetto™, the real time digital puppet technology previously developed by Super78.
-But, because Gepetto™ had been developed in 2008 and technology had moved on since then, the two were no longer compatible.
-So, the team was forced to re-write the code for the digital chacter software from scratch.
+The plan was to bring Mushroom™ together with Geppetto™, the real-time digital puppet technology previously developed by Super78.
+But, because Geppetto™ had been developed in 2008 and technology had moved on since then, the two were no longer compatible.
+So, the team was forced to re-write the code for the digital character software from scratch.

 “It wasn’t something we really wanted to do: the clock was ticking, ” says Young.